 The course TA is available in regular scheduled weekly office hours.
-The TA has been instructed not to work ahead or accept substantive questions about upcoming classes and the related case writeup.
+The TA has been instructed not to work ahead or to accept substantive questions about upcoming classes and upcoming case writeups.
 However, the TA is very willing to review class material and to assist you with the assigned textbook problems.
 I am also available by appointment for office hours if you need additional assistance.